aleonnet/RTEF/README.md

 ### How does it work?

 The forecaster listens to a specified MQTT topic, calculates a forecast based on the received data and publishes its forecast to a second MQTT topic.
-The forecast is calculated based on previous data on top of a model generated using the timeseries forecasting tool [Prophet](https://github.com/facebookincubator/prophet) using 4.5 years worth of norwegian electricity consumption data taken from [Nordpool](https//www.nordpoolspot.com).
-A further explanation of the mathematics behind the forecasting can be found [here]().
+The method to determine the forecast is still under development.
+The suitability of using the forecasting tool Prophet was evaluated in the Jupyter notebook found [here](https://github.com/eijora/RTEF/blob/master/notebooks/Prophet%20Forecasting%20on%20Nordic%20Electricity%20Consumption%20Data.ipynb)

 The publisher has been made to simulate an electricity meter.
 It takes datapoints from a dataset and publishes it to an MQTT topic at a given time interval.
+Currently a dataset with daily electricity consumption data for Norway sourced from Nordpool is used.

 The incoming data from the electricity meter is formatted using json and consists of a timestamp and value field.
 The output data from the forecaster is also formatted using json and consists of the future timestamp and future value.